BUFFINGTON: Single-family detached houses under fire

 1. Allow a mixed use of housing along with single-family homes, including duplexes, triplexes, townhomes, etc. in a move that would preempt local zoning rules.

-2. Allow homeowners in the state to build and rent out accessory dwelling units (AUDs), such as in-law apartments, garage apartments and small cottages.
-The state legislation would overturn local government rules that make doing that difficult, if not impossible.
-We're already hearing about efforts in this area to allow more AUDs as people want to make space for family members or to generate extra income.
-A recent zoning variance case in Commerce was a classic example where local rules make AUDs almost impossible to do without having to spend a fortune.
+2. Allow homeowners in the state to build and rent out accessary dwelling units (AUDs), such as in-law apartments, garage apartments and small cottages.
+The state legislation would overturn local government rules that make doing AUDs difficult, if not impossible.
+We're already hearing about efforts in this area to allow more AUDs as people want to make space for family members, or to generate extra income.
+A recent zoning variance in Commerce was a classic example where local rules made an accessory unit almost impossible to do.

-3. Rebalance the power between property owners and local governments that weaken local government control over housing developments.
+3. Re-balance the power between property owners and local governments in a way that weakens local government control over housing developments.
+Critics say zoning rules have gone too far.

 4. Weaken strict local zoning rules that make mixed housing developments difficult.

-Not surprisingly, local government officials in North Carolina don't like the proposed legislation.
+Not surprisingly, many local government officials in North Carolina don't like the proposed legislation.

 •••